 One giant, flashing, important warning regarding Peruvian sol: watch out for counterfeit money!
 This is a huge issue in Peru, and fakes can be incredibly convincing.
 Familiarize yourself with how to spot fake cash in Peru, because no business will accept a counterfeit bill, rendering the money in your pocket completely useless.
 Similarly, never accept a torn bill from anyone in Peru, because torn bills are a marker of counterfeit money.
 Even if the bills are real, no business or bank will accept a torn sol.

-When it comes to figuring out your Peru backpacking budget, keep in mind that while Peru is generally an inexpensive country, certain destinations and experiences will drive your budget up quite a bit.
+When it comes to figuring out your Peru backpacking tour budget, keep in mind that while Peru is generally an inexpensive country, certain destinations and experiences will drive your budget up quite a bit.
 I’m referring of course to Machu Picchu.
 Trekking to Machu Picchu will cost around $700 for the classic Inca Trail or a bit less for a different multi-day trek, but that doesn’t include getting to Cusco.

 Skip the trek and take the train and you could save several hundred dollars.
 Cut Machu Picchu out entirely and you’ll save quite a bit, but let’s be honest – why would you visit Peru and not see Machu Picchu?
 Don’t do that.
 If you are physically able to complete it, the trek is a rewarding once in a lifetime experience that justifies splurging on.
 Swallow that backpacker frugality and accept that Machu Picchu is an expensive but justifiable cost when visiting Peru.